kristoff-it/allyourcodebase.com/content/zig/index.md

 full-fledged evented applications like [bork](https://github.com/kristoff-it/bork).

-The event loop is part of the standard libary, which means that it's possible to use cusom implementations with relative ease.
+The event loop is part of the standard libary, which means that it's possible to use custom implementations with relative ease.
 The current implementation in the standard library is of PoC quality.
 Improvements on the event loop depend on finalizing the design of async/await and so it also depends on the self-hosted compiler.